cheese1/medusawiki/Quality-Settings.md

 1) Choose the Preset Quality - HD 720p
 2) Change the Preset Quality to Custom.
 You'll see that all of the HD 720p Qualities are chosen under Allowed
 3) Select the Preferred Qualities of HD 1080p, 1080p WEB-DL, and 1080p BluRay
-    * This _will_ download progressively higher quality 1080p releases until SickBeard reaches 1080p BluRay, only then will it stop
+    * This _will_ download progressively higher quality 1080p releases until SickRage reaches 1080p BluRay, only then will it stop

 _Its a great show, I've got to get **Any** version for watching now, and **only one** 720p quality for a long-term collection_  (For the record, I call this the "Game of Thrones" Setting)
 So you need to watch it now and you'd be happy to watch any version quick!
 But its so good you'll watch it again and again, and your collection revolves around 720P episodes.